Electronics Recycling Options for Residents of McLean County:

 AREA Disposal Inc.

-Simply save the following types of items in a seperate container, marked RECYCLE and place on the curb on the 2nd and 4th Friday of each month.
+Simply save the following types of items in a separate container, marked RECYCLE and place on the curb on the 2nd and 4th Thursday of each month.

 RECYCLING MATERIAL ACCEPTED

 Aluminum Cans, Trays & Foil (must be clean)

 Aseptic Packaging & Gable Top Containers (Milk & Juice cartons)

 PET Soda, Water, and Flavored Beverage Bottles (#1 Clear and green plastic resin)